What is Commodity Money?

 Commodity money refers to goods that serve as a general means of exchange and measure of value instead of coins or today's fiat money.
-Commodity money, also called money in kind, denotes a means of payment which, in addition to its exchange value, usually also has an intrinsic value in the form of the commodity itself.
+Commodity money, also called money in kind, refers to a means of payment that, in addition to its exchange value, usually also has an intrinsic value, in the form of the commodity itself.

 Commodity money is always a scarce commodity.
-It is a commodity that cannot be multiplied at will or requires a great deal of labor and time to obtain or create.
+It is a commodity that cannot be multiplied at will or require a great deal of labor and time to obtain or create.

-It must also be storable, i.e. retain its value for a longer period of time.
+It must also be storable for a certain period of time, i.e. retain its value for a longer period of time.
 Goods that age or are complicated to store are therefore not suitable as long-term stores of value.
 Furthermore, it must be easy to verify whether the good is a counterfeit or of inferior quality.

 Bitcoin has a big advantage over gold.
-Since Bitcoin is «just» information with no physical component.
-Information can be transferred around the globe quickly and cheaply online.
-In addition, it is easy to verify that they are real bitcoin and not counterfeits.
+Since bitcoin is «just» information with no physical component, they can be transferred around the globe quickly and cheaply online.
+Moreover, it is easy to verify that they are real Bitcoin and not counterfeits.